Assistant professor at UNC-Chapel Hill jointly appointed in Sociology and the School of Data Science and Society.

 -

 Justin L. Sola and Tara D. Warner.
-2024 (proofing).
+2024.
 “Firearms, Families, and Financial Distress: Economic Instability and Increased Gun Desire.”
-Social Science Quarterly.
+Social Science Quarterly (Online First).

 -